NCLGISA/Samanage_Sync_Users/README.md

 There are some global variables you will want to set in the beginning part of the sync_users_samanage.pl script.
 They should be self explanatory.

+PLEASE NOTE: If you are using this in your organization, we have added a user defined field in Samanage (AD_Account_Name).
+This is not a field that Samanage has.
+You will want to find references to that and update the script accordingly.
+We have left it in the script to show how it can be done.